Autism Speaks Canada

 Finances

-Autism Speaks Canada is a medium-sized charity, with total donations and special events revenue of $3.5m in F2021.
-Administrative costs are 16% of revenues (less investment income) and fundraising costs are 17% of donations and special events revenue.
-This means that total overhead spending is 33%.
-For every dollar donated to the charity, 67 cents go to the cause.
-This falls within Ci’s reasonable range for overhead spending.
+Autism Speaks Canada received $2.4m in donations and special events revenue in F2023.
+AUSC spent $2.3m on program costs and grants, which is 82% of total revenues.
+Administrative costs are 20% of revenues (less investment income) and fundraising costs are 35% of donations and special events revenue (excluding related party transactions).
+This results in total overhead spending of 55%.
+For every dollar donated to the charity, 45 cents are available to go to the cause.
+This falls outside of Ci’s reasonable range of 65 to 95 cents for overhead spending.

-Autism Speaks Canada has total funding reserves of $4.5m.
-This results in a program cost coverage ratio of 188%, which means the charity can cover around 1.9 years of program costs using its existing reserves.
+Autism Speaks Canada has $2.7m in reserve funds, which means the charity can cover around one year and two months of program costs using its existing reserves.

 This charity report is an update that has been sent to Autism Speaks Canada for review.
 Changes and edits may be forthcoming.